Badge Blackett, Project Manager, Conservation Programs

 Prior to her current position, Desiree served as NWRA’s director of grassroots outreach and was responsible for identifying, educating and mobilizing local conservation constituencies to support national wildlife refuges across the country with the goal of increasing community awareness, volunteer involvement and advocacy on behalf of the National Wildlife Refuge System.
 Before joining NWRA, she was assistant director of grassroots for the National Audubon Society, where she also served as the Audubon representative on the Teaming With Wildlife Steering Committee, promoting the goals and objectives of the congressionally mandated State Wildlife Action Plans.

 An Iowa native, Desiree was born into politics, participating in four presidential caucuses, with more active roles in the presidential races of Gov’s.
 Dukakis in ’88, and Clinton in ’92.
-Desiree earned her B.A. in Geography and Political Science from George Washington University.
+Desiree earned her B.A. in Geography from George Washington University.

 Vice-President of Conservation Programs